AnthuanetF/Micro-Challenge-MDEF24/Microchallenge3.md

 ## 3. The inputs

 We tested various sensors and multisensors.
-After several iterations we decided to use a soil moisture sensor from Keystudio and use the light and temperature sensors built-in in the Barduino development board.
+After several iterations we decided to use a soil humidity sensor from Keystudio and use the light and temperature sensors built-in in the Barduino development board.

 ![Soil sensor iterations](recursosMicrochallenge3/images/soilsensors.JPG)
 Parrot's Flower Power multisensor (soil moisture, temperature, light, fertilizer level) was finally discarded due to the difficulty of managing its data as we wish.